vanillaSlice/dawdle/README.md

 [![License](https://img.shields.io/github/license/vanillaSlice/dawdle.svg)](LICENSE)

 A project organisation tool built with [Flask](http://flask.pocoo.org/).
-A deployed version can be viewed [here](https://dawdle.mikelowe.xyz/).
+A deployed version can be viewed [here](https://dawdle.mikelowe.xyz/) (it's running on Heroku so may take a moment to wake up).

 ## Screenshot